kedro-org/kedro-starters/pandas-iris/README.md

 ![](./images/iris_pipeline.png)

 This Kedro starter uses the simple and familiar [Iris dataset](https://www.kaggle.com/uciml/iris).
-It contains the code for an example machine learning pipeline that trains a 1-nearest neighbour classifier to classify an iris.
+It contains the code for an example machine learning pipeline that runs a 1-nearest neighbour classifier to classify an iris.

-The pipeline includes one modular pipeline called `data science`.

-The `data science` pipeline includes:
+The pipeline includes:

 * A node to split the data into training dataset and testing dataset using a configurable ratio
-* A node to train a simple 1-nearest neighbour classifier and make predictions
+* A node to run a simple 1-nearest neighbour classifier and make predictions
 * A node to report the accuracy of the predictions performed by the model